London Tube attack station reopens amid manhunt

 Mayor Sadiq Khan told Londoners they should "rest assured the full resources of our police and security services are being deployed to track down those responsible.
 They will be caught and brought to justice."

+He also thanked the police and London's transport body, Transport for London, in a tweet Saturday for their "hard work to keep our city moving."

+The British Transport Police tweeted: "Nationwide, extra officers from BTP are on duty today.
+If you see something suspicious, don't delay."

-ISIS claimed involvement with the explosion saying, via its Amaq news agency, that a "detachment" from the group had carried out the attack.
+ISIS claimed involvement with the explosion, saying via its Amaq news agency that a "detachment" from the group had carried out the attack.
 When asked about possible ISIS involvement, Rowley told reporters that it is "routine" for the extremist group to take responsibility for attacks in "these sorts of circumstances," regardless of its actual involvement.

 ISIS provided no evidence to back up its claim.